danielpeter/specfem3d/03_mesh_generation.md

 `LOCAL_PATH`
 Directory in which the partitions generated by the mesher will be written.
 Generally one uses a directory on the local disk of the compute nodes, although on some machines these partitions are written on a parallel (global) file system (see also the earlier discussion of the `LOCAL_PATH_IS_ALSO_GLOBAL` flag in Chapter [\[cha:Getting-Started\]](#cha:Getting-Started)).

 The mesher generates the necessary partitions in parallel, one set for each of the $\nprocxi\times\nproceta$ slices that constitutes the mesh (see Figure [1.2](#fig:For-parallel-computing)).
 After the mesher finishes, you can log in to one of the compute nodes and view the contents of the `LOCAL_PATH` directory to see the files generated by the mesher.
-These files will be needed for creating the distributed databases, and have to reside in the directory `LOCAL_PATH` specified in the main `Par_file`, e.g. in directory `OUTPUT_FILES/DATABASES_MPI`.
+These files will be needed for creating the distributed databases, and have to reside in the directory `LOCAL_PATH` specified in the main `DATA/Par_file`, e.g. in directory `OUTPUT_FILES/DATABASES_MPI`.
 Please see Chapter [\[cha:Creating-Distributed-Databases\]](#cha:Creating-Distributed-Databases) for further details.

 `NMATERIALS`
 The number of different materials in your model.
 In the following lines, each material needs to be defined as: